guillermo-carrasco/guillermo-carrasco.github.com/_posts/2017-10-03-lets-talk-about-remote.md

 As you can see, all these tips focus around the idea of collaboration on both sides.
 It's all about inclusion and will :smile:.

-I thing remote work is _good_ and at least for me, _necessary_ from time to time.
+I think remote work is _good_ and at least for me, _necessary_ from time to time.
 It is a nice way to change routine, take a break from monotonous life, see your friends and family if you are working abroad, conciliate family with work, etc.